-Question 2: What is the extent and quality of WFP's specific contribution to CSP strategic outcomes in Indonesia?
-The evaluation team will reflect on the extent to which: WFP delivers expected outputs and contributes to the expected CSP strategic outcomes; WFP contributes to achievement of cross-cutting aims (humanitarian principles, protection, accountability to affected populations, gender equality and other equity considerations); the achievements of the CSP are likely to be sustainable; and the CSP facilitated more strategic linkages between humanitarian, development and, where appropriate, peace work.
+Question 2: What is the extent and quality of WFP's specific contribution to CSP strategic outcomes in Lao PDR?
+The evaluation team will reflect on the extent to which: WFP delivers expected outputs and contributes to the expected CSP strategic outcomes; WFP contributes to achievement of cross-cutting aims (gender equality, humanitarian principles, protection and accountability to affected populations); the achievements of the CSP are likely to be sustainable; and the CSP facilitated more strategic linkages between humanitarian and development.